vjrossi/job-seeker/README.md

 2. View all your applications on the main dashboard.
 3. Update application statuses by clicking the "Progress" button next to each application.
 4. Use the filter and sort options to organize your applications.
-5. View basic reports in the Reports section.
+5. View detailed reports in the Reports section for insights into your job search progress.
+6. Check the dashboard for upcoming interviews and applications needing attention.

 ## Deployment